About Pope County

 Mugshots & Booking Photos

-In Pope County, mugshots are taken and retained by the Pope County Sheriff's Office during the booking process at the detention center.
+In Pope County, mugshots are taken and retained by Pope County Sheriff's Office during the booking process at the detention center.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office website or by request.
 Arkansas does not have specific laws for mugshot removal, but individuals can petition for removal under certain conditions, such as expungement of the related charges.
-Mugshots are often used in conjunction with arrest records for identification and legal proceedings.
+Mugshots are often used with arrest records for identification and legal proceedings.

 Courts & Case Records